 I don’t recommend red lentils as a replacement.
 They are too soft.
 Use either green or brown lentils for the best taste and texture.

-- Leftovers.
-Sloppy joe leftovers will keep good in the refrigerator for 3-4 days.
-Reheat in a pan until warmed throughout.
-Add a few splashes of water as needed to keep the lentils and sauce moistened.
+- Leftovers – Any leftovers will keep in the refrigerator for 3-4 days.
+Reheat in a saucepan until warmed throughout.
+Add a few splashes of water, as needed, to keep the lentils and sauce moistened.

 We'd love to hear from you!